 Appropriate security measures are in place to protect against loss, misuse or alteration of information collected from you, including measures to prevent, as far as possible, access to University databases by parties other than the University of Liverpool.

-The gathering and processing of personal data is regulated by the Data Protection Act 1998.
-Any requests by individuals for access to information held about them by the University should be made in writing to: Data Protection Officer, the University of Liverpool, Liverpool L69 3BX.
+The gathering and processing of personal data is regulated by the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
+Any held by the University should be made in writing to University's Data Protection Officer.

-Any comments or feedback regarding this statement should be emailed to email@example.com or sent by post to:
+Any comments or feedback regarding this statement should be submitted via our feedback button on the right of any liverpool.ac.uk/ webpage to or sent by post to: